Considering a Fixer-Upper? Follow This Checklist First

 You should also work to understand the local real estate market, too — especially if you think you’ll sell the home in the next few years.
 Given the home’s current state, as well as the renovations and repairs you’re looking to make, will there be demand for the property down the line?
 Will it align with local buyer preferences?
 Will it gain value and give you a good return on your investment?
 Your agent can help you with this step as well.

-6. Get a full home inspection.
+6. Conduct a comprehensive home inspection.

 The inspector will give you a full report detailing the home’s problems, defects, and safety hazards, and you can use it to either renegotiate with the seller or even back out of the deal entirely.
 It can also serve as a great punch list that your contractor can work off of.
 (You should have them update their repair estimate based on it, too!)